pratikkundnani/notes_summariser_llm/readme.md

    ```bash
    streamlit run app.py
    ```
-   or if you have ollama installed locally you can use
+   or if you have ollama installed locally then you can use
    ```
    streamlit run app_ollama.py
    ```